Skip To Content

 “remote hearing” means a hearing or part of a hearing held electronically by videoconference or teleconference or in writing; (audience à distance)

-“sexual activity” includes any communication made for a sexual purpose or whose content is of a sexual nature; (activité sexuel) and
+“sexual activity” includes any communication made for a sexual purpose or whose content is of a sexual nature; (activité sexuel);

-“Tribunal Chair” means the Chair of the Ontario Physicians and Surgeons Discipline Tribunal. (président du Tribunal)
+“Tribunal Chair” means the Chair of the Tribunal appointed by the College’s Board or Council. (président du Tribunal)

 Counting Time